Andrew-Logue/16-06-Pac12-FF/README.md

 Application Name: Pac-12 Fantasy Football

 Application Description: Our applicaiton will take in data from the ESPN API, and display player names, statistics, and team name.
 The user will be able to create their own team via a draft function.
 The user will also be able to bet on their team through our app, using real world betting splits.

+Our application will be a fantasy football application for the Pac-12 Conference.
+Users will be able to draft teams and monitor the progress of their team throughout the season.
+Data will be pulled from a college football api.
+We envision a league feature which allows you to compete against your friends.
+We are also considering betting features using a make believe virtual currency.

 Vision Statement: For college football enthusiasts, who want to draft a fantasy football team in the Pac-12 conference, with a sports betting function.
 The Pac-12 Fantasy Football applicaiton is a fantasy sports app that allows you to restict your draft to the Pac-12 conference, and place bets on your team's performance each week.
 Unlike ESPN Fantasy Football, our product is soley for Pac-12 enthusiasts.